pupilfirst/wd301-scripts/handling-advanced-ui-events/add-routes/README.md

 Switch to VS Code and open `smarter-tasks/src/routes/index.tsx`.

 We will first add a route to view detail view of a project.
-The URL patter we will use is: `/account/projects/:projectID`, where `:projectID` denotes the `id` of a project.
+The URL pattern we will use is: `/account/projects/:projectID`, where `:projectID` denotes the `id` of a project.
 Visiting `/account/projects/1` will render details of a project with `id` 1.

 We will change following route